SUNS-TIET/Famify/README.md

 Games and Quizzes with Famcoins as Reward -  inside the chatbot

-## Built with - react, charkra UI, gpt-3 api, python, firebase.
+## Built with - react, charkra UI, fine-tuned gpt-3 model, python, firebase.